Köten: Name and sources

 Köten, known as Kötöny in Hungarian and Kotjan (or Kotyan) in Russian, had his name spelt variously as Kutan (in Arabic), Kuthen, Kuthens, Koteny and Kuethan.
 In the Russian annals, his name is rendered Котян Сутоевич (Kotyan Sutoevich, Kotjan Sutoevič).
-In a charter of Béla IV, a Cuman chieftain Zayhan or Seyhan is mentioned, assumed to have been Köten.
+In a charter of Béla IV, a Cuman chieftain Zeyhan or Seyhan is mentioned, assumed to have been Köten.
 Akhmetova et al. linked his personal name Köten to the Western Kipchak tribal name Kotan.

 Köten appears in various contemporary works and chronicles, including the Russian annals, Roger of Torre Maggiore's Carmen miserabile, continuation of the Annals of Heiligenkreuz (Continuatio Sancrucensis), Alberic of Trois-Fontaines' chronicle and various Muslim sources.

 An Arabic source – Al-Nuwayri – calls his people Kipchaks; Kutan is mentioned as belonging to the Durut tribe of the Kipchaks.
-According to Pritsak, "Durut" was the Terter tribe of the Cumans.
+According to Omeljan Pritsak, "Durut" was the Terter tribe of the Cumans.
 As Old Russian annals narrate, his brother was Somogur (Сомогоуръ), both belonged to the "Sutoevič" clan, according to the source.
 Soviet historian Svetlana Pletnyova considered this marked the name of their father.
 According to Timothy May, Köten was one of the khans of the Kipchaks.
 István Vásáry identified him as Cuman.
 Peter Benjamin Golden considered "Köten" was also the name of the tribe.
 In either case, the two peoples were part of the Cuman–Kipchak confederation, known as Cumania in Latin, Desht-i Qipchaq in Islamic sources (from Turkic), and Polovtsy in East Slavic.
 Some sources regard Cumans and Kipchak as the western and eastern names for the same people.